viktoriiazk/viktoriiazk/README.md

 ### Hi there 👋, I'm Frontend Developer👩‍💻
-🗺Current location - Paris, France 🇫🇷🇱
+🗺Current location - Cannes, France 🇫🇷🇱

 📫 How to reach me: